gofore/angular-basic-training/angular2-advanced-topics/README.md

 ---

-# Angular 2 change detection performance
+# Change Detection - Angular 2 Performance
 - Change detection is one of the key functionalities of Angular 2 and thus it is highly optimized
 - CDs get VM optimized monomorphic classes generated for them at runtime
 - Change detection is always single-pass (stable) because of uni-directional top-to-bottom flow